Digital Technology Policy

 More information about Internet filtering can be found on the websites of the Australian Communications and Media Authority at http://www.acma.gov.au, NetAlert at http://www.netalert.gov.au, the Kids Helpline at http://www.kidshelp.com.au and Bullying No Way at http://www.bullyingnoway.com.au.

 Please contact the Principal, if you have any concerns about your child’s safety in using the Internet and ICT equipment/devices.

 ‘Cyber-safety’ refers to the safe use of the Internet and ICT equipment/devices, including mobile phones.

 ‘Cyber bullying’ is bullying which uses e-technology as a means of victimising others.
 It is the use of an Internet service or mobile technologies - such as e-mail, chat room discussion groups, instant messaging, webpages or SMS (text messaging) - with the intention of harming another person.

-‘School and preschool ICT’ refers to the schools or preschool’s computer network, Internet access facilities, computers, and other ICT equipment/devices as outlined below.
+‘College ICT’ refers to the college's computer network, Internet access facilities, computers, and other ICT equipment/devices as outlined below.

 ‘ICT equipment/devices’ includes computers (such as desktops, laptops), storage devices (such as USB and flash memory devices, CDs, DVDs), cameras (such as video and digital cameras and webcams), all types of mobile phones, gaming consoles, video and audio players/receivers (such as portable CD and DVD players), digital watches and any other, similar, technologies.